Undetectable.ai

-Undetectable AI (or Undetectable.ai) is an artificial intelligence content detection and modification software designed to identify and alter artificially generated text, such as that produced by large language models.
+Undetectable AI (alternatively Undetectable.ai) is an artificial intelligence content detection and modification software designed to identify and alter artificially generated text, such as that produced by large language models.

 History

-Undetectable AI was developed by Bars Juhasz, a PhD student from Loughborough University, along with Christian Perry, and Devan Leos.
+Undetectable AI was developed by Bars Juhasz, a PhD student from Loughborough University, along with Christian Perry and Devan Leos.
 It was publicly released in May 2023.

 Reception and analysis

-Undetectable AI has been discussed in technology and news outlets such as TechTudo and The Inquirer, and others such as Hollywood Life and OK!
-Magazine.

-Academic research

 Several studies have examined Undetectable AI: